Phase Transition in Interacting Boson System at Finite Temperatures: Application for interacting boson systems with zero chemical potential

 \subsection{Skyrme-like parametrization of the mean field}

 The formalism described in the previous section has been applied for several physically interesting systems including the hadron-resonance gas \cite{anch-vovchenko-2014} and the pionic gas \cite{anch-2016}.
 In the present study we extend this approach to the case of a bosonic system which potentially can undergo Bose condensation.
-We assume that the interaction between particles is described by the Skyrme-like mean field
+To illustrate this possibility we formulate the Skyrme-like toy model where we assume that the interaction between particles is described by the mean field

-where $A$ and $B$ are the model parameters, which should be specified for each particle species.
+where $n$ is the particle density, $A$ and $B$ are the positive model parameters, which should be specified for each particle species.
 A similar approach was used recently in Ref.~\cite{satarov-2017} for describing Bose condensation in the system of interacting alpha-particles.

 As well known, see e.g. ref.~\cite{gasser-1989}, the pion-pion interaction at low energies is rather small, because of their special nature as the Goldstone bosons for spontaneously broken chiral symmetry.
 For the isospin-symmetric pion system, the first coefficient can be expressed as $A = -\frac{4\pi}{3} (a_0^0 + 5a_0^2)$, where $a_0^0$ and $a_0^2$ are the $\pi \pi$ $s$-wave scattering lengths for isospin 0 and 2.
 Their values are well established both theoretically and experimentally: $a_0^0 = 0.220\, \frac{1}{m_\pi}$, $a_0^2 = 0.044\, \frac{1}{m_\pi}$, see e.g. ref.~\cite{conangelo-2001}.
 With these values the coefficient $A$ practically vanishes.
 Nevertheless, some additional contribution to the attractive mean field at high temperatures, ($T \ge 150$~MeV), may be provided by other hadrons present in the system, like $\rho$-mesons\cite{shuryak-1991} or baryon-antibaryon pairs \cite{Theis}.